~Updated January 2015~

 Orange Countian Merle Ramsey describes the County when he arrived in 1902, "Hunting, fishing, and the outdoor life substituted for today's more hectic pastimes.
 Schools were simple and a pleasant way to get to know people with whom you would work and live the rest of your life.
 There was little emphasis on, nor opportunity for, higher education -- beyond grade or high school.
 There was a great deal of emphasis on the brawn and muscle types of work necessary for survival."* The railroad was one of the first signs of the outside, urban world entering Orange County.

 During the early to mid 20th Century, the rail line was handed back and forth between rail companies.
+Henry Huntington sold the Pacific Electric Railway to the Southern Pacific in 1911 (except for the Los Angeles Railway), resulting in the "great merger of 1911."
 The section of rail line south of Wintersburg (Warner) Avenue was abandoned by Southern Pacific in 1933.
 It was later picked up by the Pacific Electric Railway along with the rest of the Smeltzer Branch line in 1948.
 The Pacific Electric used this line for freight service to its coastal track, calling it the Huntington Beach Branch.

 In the mid 1960s, Southern Pacific acquired the Pacific Electric lines, leading to their demise.
-In 1976, Southern Pacific abandoned the rail line through Huntington Beach proper, making Wintersburg once again the last maintained branch of the line.
-By 1993, the Southern Pacific rail line north of Ellis Avenue was removed for residential development, leaving a rail bridge to nowhere.
+In 1976, Southern Pacific abandoned the rail line through downtown Huntington Beach, making Wintersburg once again the last maintained branch of the line.
+By 1993, the Southern Pacific rail line south of Ellis Avenue was removed for residential development, leaving a rail bridge to nowhere.

 The peat lands and "Willows" area of Smeltzer---in what is now north Huntington Beach---is described in a 1989 U.S. Army Corps of Engineers (USACE) historical analysis of the Bolsa Chica and Huntington Beach mesas as "giving refuge to ducks, geese and birds and provided cover for wildcats, raccoons, feral hogs, coyotes and badgers.
 Rattlesnakes, whose habitat was the upland mesa, sometimes floated in on flood waters."